How can I help?

 Typically no, as discussions about objectives, feedback and development needs will be covered in your induction and probationary reviews and documentation.

 PDR objectives and discussions should begin once your probationary period has ended.
-For example, if your probationary period is due to end during the PDR cycle (July – December each year), a more formal PDR conversation should take place to discuss areas of work and development objectives for the forthcoming year.
-If your probationary period ends outside of the formal PDR cycle, you should still have discussions at that point to agree forthcoming work and development objectives that will feed into the formal PDR cycle next time round.
+For example, if your probationary period is due to end during the PDR window (September – December), a more formal PDR conversation should take place to discuss areas of work and development objectives for the forthcoming year.
+If your probationary period ends outside of the formal PDR window, you should still have discussions at that point to agree forthcoming work and development objectives that will feed into the formal PDR window next time round.

-No, you will need to record your objectives each year.
-They can be updated at any point throughout the year.
+No, if iTrent is the preferred, agreed method for recording your objectives, you will need to record your objectives each year.
+They can then be updated at any point throughout the year.

 Yes, your manager can access your objectives via Manager Self-Service, including any progress details and supporting documents that you have uploaded.
 They can also create and update your objectives, including progress details, if appropriate.